Look up and Live—Power Line Safety

 Sprinkler streams from an irrigation system should break into droplets as opposed to flowing in a single unbroken stream.
 An unbroken stream of water that contacts a power line can conduct electricity and cause a dangerous shock.

-Keep irrigation pipe at least 10 feet from power lines that carry up to 50,000 volts.
+Keep irrigation pipe at least 20 feet away from all overhead power lines.
 Higher voltages require greater clearances.

 Many farms have no power lines running over their fields, but certainly have them present in equipment and grain storage areas.
 When transporting irrigation equipment, be sure the paths between the storage areas and the fields are safe routes.